 Michael Hunt joined ReNeuron in 2001.
 Between 2005 and 2014 he served as its CEO, leading the business through its early development to its current position as one of the global, clinical-stage leaders in the regenerative medicine field.
-He was appointed as Chief Financial Officer in 2014.
 Prior to ReNeuron, he spent six years at Biocompatibles International plc (sold to BTG plc) where he held a number of senior financial and general management positions.
 His early industrial career was spent at Bunzl plc.
 He is a founding member and co-chair of the European Section of the Alliance for Regenerative Medicine (ARM) and sits on ARM’s Finance Committee.
 He also sits on the BioIndustry Association’s Cell & Gene Therapy Advisory Committee and its Finance and Tax Advisory Committee.
-He is a past industry member of the UK Government’s Office for Life Sciences and the Department of Health’s Regenerative Medicine Expert Group.
 He currently sits as a member of the Cell & Gene Therapy Catapult’s Advisory Panel.
 He read economics at University College London and qualified as a chartered accountant with Ernst & Young.

 Simon Cartmell OBE was appointed to the Board in July 2011.
 He was, until June 2010, Chief Executive Officer of ApaTech Ltd, which he built into a world leader in orthobiologics.
 Its sale to Baxter International Inc was completed in March 2010.
 Prior to ApaTech he was Chief Executive Officer of Celltech Pharmaceuticals and a director of Celltech Group plc before which he was Chief Operating Officer of Vanguard Medica plc.
 His early career was spent at Glaxo plc in multiple senior UK and global commercial strategy, product development, supply chain, marketing, sales and business development roles.
 He is a Medical Microbiology graduate from Manchester University and an alumnus of the London Business School Sloan Fellowship Programme.
 He is currently Chief Executive Officer of Calon Cardio-Technologies Ltd and has non-executive or advisory roles as a Venture Partner with Imperial Innovations plc, as a non-executive director of Phase4 Ventures, as an adviser to Mercia Fund Management Ltd and as an advisor to several emerging life science and medical technology companies in the UK and internationally.